Press "Enter" to skip to content

 Jump starting plug-in hybrids and EVs — What you need to know

-It is critical to always remember to follow these best safety practices from when working on a hybrid and electric vehicle
+It is critical to always remember to follow these best safety practices when working on a hybrid and electric vehicle

 Overland Park, Kan.—For most people, battery electric vehicles (BEVs) and plug-in hybrid electric vehicles (PHEVs) don’t spring to mind when they imagine a jump starting situation.
 But virtually every BEV and PHEV model on North American roads contains a low voltage (LV) battery in combination with the high voltage battery, states Clore Automotive in a new report, as explained below.